mtelahun/account-engine/doc/STORIES.md

 - have no transactions recorded
 - cannot create a journal entry in an intermediate account
 - cannot add child accounts to a leaf account

+### Create an accounting period
+#### Card
+As an accountant I want to setup an annual accounting period with possible additional interim periods so that I can discharge my reporting duties to the owners and to the government.
+#### Conversation
+- Should be independent from the ledger and other objects (though they may depend on it)
+- Accounting Period is annual.
+- Interim configuration can be:
+  - Calendr month
+    - 12 periods beginning on the 1st of each calendar month
+  - 4 weeks
+    - 13 periods beginning on the 1st monday of the accounting period
+    - each period is exactly 4 weeks long (has 4 mondays)
+  - 4-4-5 weeks
+    - 13 periods beginning on the 1st day of the first calendar month of the accounting period with two 4-week periods followed by one 5-week period.
+This cycle repeats 4 times during the fiscal year.
+    - The first period is 4 weeks long and ends on the 28th of the calendar month of the first period.
+    For example: If start is Jan 1, first period ends Jan.
+28 and last day of fiscal year is Dec.
+31. If start is June 1, first period ends June 28 and last day of fiscal year is May 31
+#### Acceptance criteria
+Given that the caller supplies all required information, when the caller sets up an accounting period, then it will:
+- have one or more fiscal years
+- zero or more interim periods in each fiscal year

 ### Create a journal
 #### Card